Keep Up With McLean!

 Research into causes, cures, and symptom reduction is a crucial aspect of older adult care.
 Our programs utilize care models and treatments based on clinical and neuroscience research, including cutting-edge studies conducted by investigators in McLean’s Geriatric Psychiatry Clinical Research Program.
 Our research is exploring ways to slow down disease progression of Alzheimer’s disease, potential treatments for behavioral complications of Alzheimer’s dementia (such as agitation, anxiety, sleep disorders, and mood disturbance), as well as aspects of depression and bipolar disorder, memory loss, and more.
 Patients may be asked to join in our studies as research subjects.
 Study participation is voluntary, and declining does not affect access to care.

-In an effort to provide you with the best possible care in the least restrictive setting necessary, we offer a number of programs within the Division of Geriatric Psychiatry.
+In an effort to provide you with the best possible care in the least restrictive setting necessary, we offer a number of programs within the Center of Excellence in Geriatric Psychiatry.
 If you or a loved one are in need of short-term, intensive psychiatric care, please consider our Geriatric Psychiatry Inpatient Services.

 The Geriatric Psychiatry Outpatient Services are ideal for older adults seeking outpatient care for depression, anxiety, bipolar disorder, mild to moderate memory impairments, and adjustment disorders.
 Referrals may be made by patients, their families, physicians, or other health care providers.